-Section 1.
-Boroughs may prohibit within their limits, or within any described territory within such limits, the burial or interment of deceased persons, and may regulate the depth of graves.
+Section 2801.
+Powers of Borough.-Boroughs may prohibit within their limits, or within any described territory within such limits, the burial or interment of deceased persons, and may regulate the depth of graves.

-Section 2.
-When the title and management of any burial ground is vested in a borough, the council of such borough, upon petition of ten lot owners in such burial ground, may transfer such burial ground and the management thereof, to an incorporated cemetery company.
+Section 2802.
+Transfer from Borough to Company.- When the title and management of any burial ground is vested in a borough, the council of such borough, upon petition of ten lot owners in such burial ground, may transfer such burial ground and the management thereof, to an incorporated cemetery company.

-Section 3.
-Upon the presentation, to council, of such petition, the council may pass an ordinance declaring, that upor the acceptance of the provisions of such ordinance by the incorporated cemetery company, filed with the borough secretary, the title and control of such burial ground shall vest in such incorporated cemetery companies.
+Section 2803.
+Vesting Title.-Upon the presentation to council of such petition, the council may pass an ordinance declaring that, upon the acceptance of the provisions of such ordinance by the incorporated cemetery company, filed with the borough secretary, the title and control of such burial ground shall vest in such incorporated cemetery companies.

-Section 4.
-The secretary of the borough shall record the acceptance of any such incorporated cemetery company in he ordinance book of the borough, and a copy of the ordinance and the acceptance thereof, certified by the burgess and secretary of the borough, shall be recorded in the office of the recorder of deeds of the county.
+Section 2804.
+Acceptance of Corporation.-The secretary of the borough shall record the acceptance of any such incorporated cemetery company in the ordinance book of the borough, and a copy of the ordinance and the acceptance thereof, certified by the burgess and secretary of the borough, shall be recorded in the office of the recorder of deeds of the county.

-Section 5.
-Authority is vested in the court of quarter sessions to make such orders for the regulation of burial grounds, situated in and adjacent to boroughs, as the public good shall require; and when any burial ground shall become so neglected as, in the opinion of the court, to become a public nuisance, the court may direct the removal of the dead therefrom, by the borough authorities, to some other burial ground.
+Section 2805.
+Orders of Court as to Neglected Cemeteries.-Authority is vested in the court of quarter sessions to make such orders for the regulation of burial grounds, situated in and adjacent to boroughs, as the public good shall require; and when any burial ground shall become so neglected as, in the opinion of the court, to become a public nuisance, the court may direct the removal of the dead therefrom by the borough authorities to some other burial ground.

-Section 6.
-Upon the petition of any incorporated cemetery company and a majority of the taxables of any borough, the court of quarter sessions may authorize the transfer of any cemetery to the authorities of any borough in which such cemetery may be located or be adjacent thereto.
+Section 2806.
+Transfer from Company to Borough.- Upon the petition of any incorporated cemetery company and a majority of the taxables of any borough, the court of quarter sessions may authorize the transfer of any cemetery to the authorities of any borough in which such cemetery may be located or be adjacent thereto.

-Section 7.
-Such transfer shall be made without cost to the borough, and upon being made the borough authorities shall exercise the powers and privileges of such incorporated company, and may purchase lands within or beyond the borough limits, not to exceed thirty acres, for the extension of such cemetery, and may raise the means to pay for the same, by the sale of lots or otherwise, but in no event by taxation; they may lay out lots so purchased and alter the original plot of such cemetery, and may dispose of such grounds in the same manner as such incorporated company could have done.
+Section 2807.
+Powers of Borough.-Such transfer shall be made without cost to the borough and upon being made the borough authorities shall exercise the powers and privileges of such incorporated company, and may purchase lands within or beyond the borough limits, not to exceed thirty acres, for the extension of such cemetery, and may raise the means to pay for the same, by the sale of lots or otherwise, but in no event by taxation; they may lay out lots so purchased and alter the original plot of such cemetery, and may dispose of such grounds in the same manner as such incorporated company could have done.

-Section 8.
-A deed for any lot, made by the burgess, shall be of the same validity as the deed of such incorporated cemetery company; and the burgess is authorized to make deeds to those who theretofore purchased lots, but have not been furnished with deeds by the cemetery company.
+Section 2808.
+Deeds to Lots.-A deed for any lot, made by the burgess, shall be of the same validity as the deed of such incorporated cemetery company; and the burgess is authorized to make deeds to those who theretofore purchased lots, but have not been furnished with deeds by the cemetery company.

-Section 9.
-In altering the plot of any such cemetery, the bodies may be removed and reinterred in a suitable place, but without cost to surviving relatives or friends.
+Section 2809.
+Removing Bodies to Alter Plots.-In altering the plot of any such cemetery, the bodies may be removed and reinterred in a suitable place, but without cost to surviving relatives or friends.